 Dr. Becker is the recipient of numerous awards including Optometrist of the Year in Georgia, Young Optometrist of the Year, and many others.

-Dr. Becker is highly committed to the highest quality eye care for the entire family.
+Dr. Becker is highly committed to the highest quality Eye Care Services in Hampton.
 She is experienced in both routine vision care and in dealing with eye care emergencies and various eye diseases.
 Dr. Becker has a particular interest in children’s eye care and in fitting contact lenses for hard-to-fit patients.
 She is knowledgeable in treating red eyes, managing glaucoma, removing foreign bodies, and dealing with other injuries and diseases of the eye.